Cabernet Sauvignon

 The rich texture and full flavors of the grape are extracted over the course of a two-week-long fermentation before the new wine is placed in barrel.
 Over the two-year period that the wine is maturing in cask, it is racked four times — that is, transferred from one barrel to another — to allow the wine to breathe.
 This process develops the flavors and moderates the natural tannins of the Cabernet grape.
 After two years in barrel, the wine is bottled and then allowed to age another year.
 The result is an intense and complex wine intended to create years of enjoyment.

-Growing the Cabernet grape has become a part of our heritage over the last 40 years.
-Made in limited quantities available only to our mailing list, Dehlinger Cabernet is one of the winery’s best kept secrets.
+Growing the Cabernet grape has become a part of our heritage over the last 50 years.
+Made in limited quantities, Dehlinger Cabernet is one of the winery’s best kept secrets.